 Sure.
 According to studies, DEET-free bug repellents are less effective than those with DEET.
 I would rather use an effective bug repellent than one that is practically useless.
 The harmful effects of DEET have never been proven, while the effects of a mosquito bite may be devastating.
 Now what is my biggest issue with DEET?
 It smells bad.
 You may feel like you’re slathering on chemicals on your skin, which is the number one reason why mothers don’t want it.
 It can also irritate the skin of hyper-sensitive babies.

 If you want to steer clear of DEET, there are two other ingredients proven to be effective for preventing mosquito bites.
 These are piricardin and oil of lemon eucalyptus (aka p-menthane-3,8-diol).
-Citronella oil is also a good mosquito repellent, but is not as effective with other types of bugs.
+Citronella oil is also a good mosquito repellent for babies, but is not as effective with other types of bugs.
 When looking at mosquito repellents, check if they have these ingredients for maximum effect.
 Whenever I get a bug repellent, I make sure at least one of these three ingredients are present.

 Top 5 Choices for Safe Bug Repellent for Babies